OpenCorner/Kick-Start-to-Your-Imagination-with-Internet-of-Things/README.md

 **Seminar PPT:**
 Here we have attached ppt of the seminar.
-So you can download it.
+So you can download it from https://github.com/OpenCorner/Kick-Start-to-Your-Imagination-with-Internet-of-Things/blob/master/Seminar_IoT.pptx